 Now a faculty member in the Pennsylvania College of Technology’s School of Nursing and Health Sciences in Williamsport, Pennsylvania, Lovestrand is considered a subject matter expert on emergence delirium in PTSD patients and speaks globally on the topic.

 At Penn College, she teaches courses on topics such as leadership and management, surgical nursing, and process improvement.
-Students in the BSN program get the benefit of her research, 37 years of direct care nursing experience, and the MSN with a specialization in Nursing Education she earned from Walden in 2014.
-As a result of her work, Lovestrand received the Commanding General’s Award at Fort Polk the same year she graduated from Walden and then in 2020, she received the Patient Advocate Award from the Pennsylvania Association of PeriAnesthesia Nurses.
+Students in the BSN program get the benefit of her research, decades of direct care nursing experience, and the MSN degree with a specialization in Nursing Education she earned from Walden in 2014.
+As a result of her work, Lovestrand received the Commanding General’s Award at Fort Polk and the Patient Advocate Award from the Pennsylvania Association of PeriAnesthesia Nurses.

 “Without that education, I wouldn’t be doing the things I am doing now,” says Lovestrand, who committed to earning her MSN degree when she was 54.
 She was an RN with a bachelor’s degree and thought she was “pretty much done with school.”